Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 To access Core eDiscovery or be added as a member of a Core eDiscovery case, a user must be assigned the appropriate permissions.
 In this task, you as the global admin, will add specific users as members of the eDiscovery Manager role group.

-1. If you not already login to admin center, the address bar of Microsoft edge enter **admin.microsoft.com**.
+1. If you have not already logged in to the admin center, the address bar of Microsoft Edge enter **admin.microsoft.com**.

-1. On **Sign in** blade, you will see a login screen, in that enter the following email/username
+1. On **Sign in** blade, you will see a login screen, in which you enter the following email/username

     * Email/Username: **<inject key="AzureAdUserEmail"></inject>** and then click on **Next**.

 1. On **Enter Password** blade, enter the following password

-    * Password: **<inject key="AzureAdUserPassword"></inject>** and then click on **signin**
+    * Password: **<inject key="AzureAdUserPassword"></inject>** and then click on **sign in**

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

     ![](../media/sc-900-lab15-1-01.png)

 1. Under Admin centers, select **Security**.
 A new browser page opens to the welcome page of the Microsoft 365 Defender portal.

     ![](../media/sc-900-lab15-1-02.png)

 1. From the left navigation pane of the Microsoft 365 Defender portal, select **Permissions**.
 You may need to scroll down to see this option.

 1. From the Permissions page, under **Email & collaboration roles** select **Roles**.

     ![](../media/lab11-image1.png)

 1. In the search bar, enter **eDiscovery** then select the search icon (magnifying glass).
 Select **eDiscovery Manager**.

     ![](../media/lab15-image1.png)

 1. In the window that opens, notice how there are two sub-groups, eDiscovery Manager and eDiscovery Administrator.
 Read the description of each.
-For this lab lab, we will add members to the eDiscovery Administrator sub-group.
+For this lab, we will add members to the eDiscovery Administrator sub-group.

-1. Select **Edit**
+1. Select **Edit**.

     ![](../media/lab15-image2.png)

 1. On **eDiscovery Manager** page select **Next** on **Manager eDiscovery Manager**.

    ![](../media/lab15-image3.png)